 How To Reach Sikkim

 |Gangtok is a three to four hour journey from Siliguri by road.
 Gangtok also can be reached by helicopter from Bagdogra.

 Bagdogra is linked to Delhi, Kolkata and Guwahati by air.
 There are a number trains running between Kolkata and New Jalpaiguri where road transport is available to Gangtok among other places.
 Sikkim National Transport and private bus companies offer bus service between Siliguri and Gangtok.
-Scheduled passenger air service to Sikkim's first airport at Pakyong will be commence in Oct 2018 with direct air services to Delhi and Kolkata.
+Sikkim's first airport at Pakyong was opened for airline service in Oct 2018 with direct air services to Delhi and Kolkata.